 Illinois relies much more heavily on local property taxes to fund their schools.
 In Illinois, school districts receive only about a quarter of K-12 funding from State government.
 Two-thirds comes from local sources.
 The federal government provides 7%.

-If you factor in the fact that Illinois state government picks up most teacher pension fund costs for school districts, the share of state dollars rises from about a quarter to one-third.
-But even so, Illinois remains among those whose state government kicks in the smallest slice of school funding.
+Taking into account that Illinois state government covers most teacher pension costs for school districts, the share of state dollars rises from a quarter to about one-third.
+Even so, state government covers one of the smallest slices of school funding in the country.

-We must continue down the path to equity that started with passage in 2017 of an evidence-based funding formula.
+Illinois must continue down the path to equity that started in 2017 with passage of an evidence-based funding formula.

 Key strategies at the State-level for accelerating the trajectory toward adequate funding include fixing the hidden school funding inequities that persist by supporting equitable pension funding, increasing revenue through adoption of a fair tax, and right-sizing property taxes to further fix the state’s regressive funding structure.